 The SARB's Gold and Foreign Exchange Reserves Management Investment Policy provides the strategic and operational framework, and defines the criteria and objectives for the management of reserves.
 The management of reserves is guided by the overall risk tolerance of the SARB and implemented through the strategic asset allocation (SAA).
-The SAA encapsulates the strategic benchmarks for the management of the reserves and specifies the target duration for the reserves.
+The SAA encapsulates the strategic benchmarks for the by December 2020, with the US dollar representing approximately 55% of global reserves holdings, followed by 20% in euro, 6% in Japanese yen and 4% in pounds sterling.1 management of the reserves and specifies the target duration for the reserves.